Skip to content

 Note

-This guide has been tested with both Seeed Studio reComputer J4012 which is based on NVIDIA Jetson Orin NX 16GB running the latest stable JetPack release of JP6.0, JetPack release of JP5.1.3 and Seeed Studio reComputer J1020 v2 which is based on NVIDIA Jetson Nano 4GB running JetPack release of JP4.6.1.
+This guide has been tested with NVIDIA Jetson Orin Nano Super Developer Kit running the latest stable JetPack release of JP6.1, Seeed Studio reComputer J4012 which is based on NVIDIA Jetson Orin NX 16GB running JetPack release of JP6.0/ JetPack release of JP5.1.3 and Seeed Studio reComputer J1020 v2 which is based on NVIDIA Jetson Nano 4GB running JetPack release of JP4.6.1.
 It is expected to work across all the NVIDIA Jetson hardware lineup including latest and legacy.

 What is NVIDIA Jetson?